 4. Electrician ($56,180)

 If you’ve ever needed to install a new overhead light or replace old wiring in your home, you’re probably familiar with the type of work electricians do.
 They are typically responsible for installing and maintaining the electrical, communications, lighting and control systems in residential and commercial buildings.
+Getting an electrician license is required in most states, and together with electrician insurance these are the first steps to a successful career.

 If you’re looking for a high paying contract job with plenty of opportunities, this might be a good fit.
 From 2019-2029, the expected job growth for electricians is expected to be 8% — twice the expected growth rate for all occupations.